-January 1, 2023 January 1, 2022 4.91% per annum for annuity purchases (based on a duration of liabilities of 11.3).
-2.86% per annum for annuity purchases (based on a duration of liabilities of 11.8).
+January 1, 2024 January 1, 2023 Interest (Hypothetical Wind-up and Solvency Basis): 4.55% per annum for annuity purchases (based on a duration of liabilities of 11.1).
+4.91% per annum for annuity purchases (based on a duration of liabilities of 11.3).
+4.10% per annum for 10 years and 4.20% per annum thereafter for lump sum transfers.
 4.30% per annum for 10 years and 4.70% per annum thereafter for lump sum transfers.
-2.10% per annum for 10 years and 3.10% per annum thereafter for lump sum transfers.
-None Same \$66,600 for 2023; no future increase in YMPE. \$64,900 for 2022; no future increase in YMPE. \$3,506.67 per year of pensionable service. \$3,420.00 per year of pensionable service.
-2014 Combined Sector Canadian Pensioners' Mortality Table, without size adjustment factor, and Improvement Scale B. Annuity purchases: Sex-distinct basis.
+Increases in Pensionable Earnings: None Same YMPE: \$68,500 for 2024; no future increase in YMPE. \$66,600 for 2023; no future increase in YMPE.
+ITA Benefit Maximum: \$3,610.00 per year of pensionable service. \$3,506.67 per year of pensionable service.
+Mortality: 2014 Combined Sector Canadian Pensioners' Mortality Table, without size adjustment factor, and Improvement Scale B. Annuity purchases: Sex-distinct basis.
 Lump sum transfers for Quebec members: Sex-distinct basis.
 Lump sum transfers for all other members: Unisex basis with 40% male ratio.
-Same None Same Annuity Settlements: Age producing the highest lump sum value of the vested pension.
+Same Disability: None Same Retirement: Annuity Settlements: Age producing the highest lump sum value of the vested pension.
 Transfer settlements: 50% at the age that maximizes the lump sum value of pension; and 50% at the earliest age the pension is payable without reduction.
-Same 4.91% per annum for annuity purchases (based on a duration of liabilities of 11.3).
-4.30% per annum for 10 years and 4.70% per annum thereafter for lump sum transfers.
-None \$666,600 for 2023; no future increase in YMPE. \$3,506.67 per year of pensionable service.
-2014 Combined Sector Canadian Pensioners' Mortality Table, without size adjustment factor, and Improvement Scale B. Annuity purchases: Sex-distinct basis.
-Lump sum transfers for Quebec members: Sex-distinct basis.
-Lump sum transfers for all other members: Unisex basis with 40% male ratio.
-None Annuity Settlements: Age producing the highest lump sum value of the vested pension.
-Transfer settlements: 50% at the age that maximizes the lump sum value of pension; and 50% at the earliest age the pension
+Same